apache/apisix/docs/en/latest/architecture-design/apisix.md

 In the standalone deployment mode, APISIX is deployed as a data plane and it reads in configurations from a YAML file (`apisix.yaml`) in the local file system.

-This deployment mode is useful when you have to declaritively define the configuration or when you are using a different configuration center other than etcd.
+This deployment mode is useful when you have to declaratively define the configuration or when you are using a different configuration center other than etcd.

 To configure APISIX in standalone mode: